-Join Diana Weynand for an in-depth discussion in this video Putting story threads in order, part of Effective Storytelling with Final Cut Pro X v10.1.x.
+Join Diana Weynand for an in-depth discussion in this video Putting story threads in order, part of Final Cut Pro X v10.1.x: Effective Storytelling.

 - Once you've edited your favorite clips,…your pearls, into a project, it's time to string…those pearls together into a rough story form…with a beginning, middle, and end.…Sometimes the shape of the story is clear,…and pops right out at you.…Other times, you need to string and then re-string…the pearls in different ways to…create that beautiful necklace.…And for this process, you'll be happy…Final Cut Pro has a magnetic timeline.…In the project library, you'll see that there are…three projects that we're going to work with.…Let's start with the Coffee project.…